gammarers/aws-ec2-auto-scaling-instance-running-scheduler/README.md

 # AWS EC2 AutoScaling Instance Running Scheduler

 This is an AWS CDK Construct to make EC2 AutoScaling instance running schedule (only running while working hours(start/stop)).
+But only capacity min value is 0 for the AutoScalingGroup.

 ## Resources